MSThamizh/Singapore-Resale-Flat-Prices-Predicting/README.md

 # Singapore Flat Sale Price Prediction

 This project aims to predict the resale prices of flats in Singapore, utilizing machine learning techniques to provide accurate pricing insights.
-The project leverages tools such as MongoDB Atlas for data storage, Streamlit for building an interactive application, and various visualization libraries to gain data insights.
+The project leverages tools such as Streamlit for building an interactive application, and various visualization libraries to gain data insights.

 ## URL: [Singapore Flat Sale Price Prediction](https://singapore-resale-flat-prices-predicting-1-i2o7.onrender.com)